 Gender Assignment.
-Given that (to the best of our knowledge) no journal in economics collects information on the gender of authors or referees, we follow the widespread practice of assigning gender based on names.
-We developed a multi-step process that relies on a combination of (1) publicly available data on the fractions of first names that are male versus female; (2) lists of female economists' names; (3) hand-collected data for lists of the authors and referees at each journal.

-We began by assembling a test data set from EconLit of the names of 48,000 authors with a published article between 1990 and mid-2017 in a set of 53 economics journals (listed in Online Appendix Table 1).
-We then assembled five data sets of names:
+To assign gender to authors and referees we rely on a combination of: (1) data on the fractions of first names that are male versus female; (2) lists of female economists' names; (3) hand-collected data for lists of authors and referees at each journal.
+Using a data set from EconLit of the names of 48,000 authors with articles between 1990 and mid-2017 in a set of 53 economics journals (listed in Online Appendix Table 1), we assembled five data sets of names: